zzdroide/borgmatic/Readme.md

 Note that SSH authentication is set to non-interactive, to avoid hanging.
 To remove this, delete `-oBatchMode=yes` from storage.yaml

-If you need an SSH agent for non-interactive login, run with
+If you need an SSH agent for non-interactive login, run with this line instead:
 ```sh
 sudo SSH_AUTH_SOCK="$SSH_AUTH_SOCK" borgmatic ...
 ```
-instead.
+If running with no GUI and no agent, run this first: `eval $(ssh-agent) && ssh-add`

 ## Mounting Windows archives